laravel/docs/upgrade.md

 This directory should be writable, and will be used by the framework to store temporary optimization files like `compiled.php`, `routes.php`, `config.php`, and `services.json`.

+### Update the cipher key in `config/app.php`

+Because of switching from the Mcrypt extension to the OpenSSL extension, update the cipher key in `config/app.php` from the Mcrypt constant:

+	'cipher' => MCRYPT_RIJNDAEL_128,

+to the appropriate OpenSSL extension cipher:

+	'cipher' => 'AES-256-CBC',

 ### Authentication

 If you are using the provided `AuthController` which uses the `AuthenticatesAndRegistersUsers` trait, you will need to make a few changes to how new users are validated and created.